Terradue/doc-tep-geohazards/source/tutorials/snap-csk.rst

     - coherence map
     - reproducibility notebooks

+..
+NOTE:: As a reference, the :

 -----

-This tutorial will describe the processing of a pair of COSMO Sky-Med single look complex (L1A SCS) acquisitions to generate an interferogram and a coherence map on the GEP.
+This tutorial will describe the processing of a pair of COSMO SkyMed single look complex (L1A SCS) acquisitions to generate an interferogram and a coherence map on the GEP.

 Select the processing
 =====================